dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

     -   **Specific platforms**

-        If you choose the **Specific platforms** option, you will see a list of platforms that you can individually select.
          Conditional access policy will apply to any client app that is using **modern authentication** on the device platforms you specify.

 4. Under **Exchange ActiveSync apps**, you can choose to block noncompliant devices from accessing Exchange Online if the device is noncompliant.
 You can also select whether to allow or block access to email when the device is not running a supported platform.
-Supported platforms include Android, iOS, Windows, or Windows Phone.
+Supported platforms include Android, iOS, Windows, and Windows Phone.

 5. Under **Targeted Groups**, select the Active Directory security groups of users to which the policy will apply.
 You can either choose to target all users or a selected list of user groups.
 ![IntuneSA5eTargetedExemptedGroups](../media/IntuneSA5eTargetedExemptedGroups.PNG)
     > [!NOTE]
-    > For users that are in the Targeted groups, the Intune polices will replace Exchange rules and policies.
+    > For users that are in the **Targeted groups**, the Intune polices will replace Exchange rules and policies.
     >
     > Exchange will only enforce  the Exchange allow, block and quarantine rules, and Exchange policies if:
     >